 GST Adjudication Set Aside: Lack of Proof of Hearing Notice - Maya Store Ruling

+The "Principle of Natural Justice" is a cornerstone of any administrative or legal proceeding.
+One of its key pillars is Audi Alteram Partem—the right to be heard.
 This is not just a moral requirement; it is a statutory right.
-If the government intends to pass an order that will negatively affect a taxpayer (such as a demand for tax or penalty), it is legally bound to provide a fair opportunity for that taxpayer to represent their case.
+If the government intends to pass an order that will negatively affect a taxpayer, it is legally bound to provide a fair opportunity for that taxpayer to represent their case.

-3. The Facts & The Law
+The Facts

 The case involves Maya Store, which challenged a GST adjudication order passed under Section 73 for the period July 2017 to March 2018.
 The petitioner argued that the order was passed without any opportunity for a personal hearing.

+In response, the GST Authorities filed an affidavit admitting that they hadn't sent a physical letter.
+They claimed that the hearing date was provided "online" via the ACES-GST Application.
 However, they admitted that the application was withdrawn in June 2025, and they had no record, no proof, and no screenshot to show that the notice was actually ever issued to the petitioner.

 - Section 75(4) of the CGST / WBGST Act, 2017: This section states that a personal hearing must be granted where a request is received in writing or where any adverse decision is contemplated.